 100 Park Avenue, Aliso Viejo, CA 92656

-The multi-disciplinary Aliso Viejo Ranch project is set to open 2021.
+The multi-disciplinary Aliso Viejo Ranch project.
 It preserves and restores historically significant buildings, artifacts and farming implements from the 1800s and highlights the importance of the agricultural past of Orange County, the state of California and Western United States while demonstrating the future of sustainable agriculture and aquaponics.

 1 University Drive, Aliso Viejo, CA 92656